A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Discussion

+A possible solution to explain the {\bf faint} emission of the kilonova associated with the 7 GRBs for which the optical counterpart was fainter than AT2017gfo may invoke not only a different viewing angle but also a different progenitor, i.e. NS-BH instead of BNS, where larger opacities are expected with respect to a NS-NS merger case \citep[][]{Kasen2015a,Metzger2017a,Barbieri2019a}.
+Although in the most dramatic cases lower masses and velocities of the ejecta can play an important role \citep[e.g.,][]{Dichiara2019a}, any further investigation is beyond the scope of this paper.

-{\bf The luminosity of the kilonova could be also altered by a long-lived NS remnant.} In this case, its spin-down emission could illuminate the ejecta on timescales much longer (up to hours or even more) than the typical timescale of baryon wind ejection and neutrino irradiation (less than few seconds), effectively increasing the ejecta kinetic and thermal energy and thus potentially altering the brightness of the corresponding KN \citep[e.g,][]{MetzgerPiro2014a,Gao2017a}. {\bf A highly magnetised millisecond pulsar (a magnetar) has been previously proposed to explain the plateaus observed in the X-ray light curves of GRBs, where the magnetar loses energy via dipole radiation and thus provides the energy to sustain the X-ray plateau phase \citep[][]{ZhangMeszaros2001a,Yu2013a,MetzgerPiro2014a,Siegel2016a,Siegel2016b}.
-Note that an X-ray plateau was found in the light curves of GRBs 051221A, 060614A (\cite[][]{Burrows2006,Mangano2007,Stratta2018a}), and 150424 \citep{Knust2017a} that show a blue component brighter than AT2017gfo.
-Therefore, it is possible that what we observed in these cases was a BNS merger exploding as a short GRB {\bf with a bright X-ray plateau and an luminosity-enhanced blue kilonova}, leaving a magnetar as the final remnant of the merger. }
+{\bf On the other side, a possible explanation for the largest luminosity ratios may invoke the presence of a long-lived NS remnant that can alter the kilonova luminosity.} In this case, its spin-down emission could illuminate the ejecta on timescales much longer (up to hours or even more) than the typical timescale of baryon wind ejection and neutrino irradiation (less than few seconds), effectively increasing the ejecta kinetic and thermal energy and thus potentially altering the brightness of the corresponding KN \citep[e.g,][]{MetzgerPiro2014a,Gao2017a}.

+A highly magnetised millisecond pulsar (a magnetar) has been previously proposed to explain the plateaus observed in the X-ray light curves of GRBs, where the magnetar loses energy via dipole radiation and thus provides the energy to sustain the X-ray plateau phase \citep[][]{ZhangMeszaros2001a,Yu2013a,MetzgerPiro2014a,Siegel2016a,Siegel2016b}.
+Note that an X-ray plateau was found in the light curves of GRBs 060614A \citep[][]{Mangano2007a,Stratta2018a}, and 150424 \citep{Knust2017a} that show a blue component brighter than AT2017gfo.
+Therefore, it is possible that what we observed in these cases was a BNS merger exploding as a short GRB with a bright X-ray plateau and an luminosity-enhanced blue kilonova, leaving a magnetar as the final remnant of the merger, {\bf similarly to what proposed by \citet{Gao2017a} for GRB 050724.}